 Instructions to install a 37 Degree Flare Flange Connection

-Pipe supplied with butt end machined along with an annular groove on the outside diameter using a grooving machine.
+Pipe supplied with butt end machined along with an annular groove on the outside diameter using a grooving machine to cut pipe end square, deburr and clean.
+Slip flange onto the pipe before flaring.
+Place pipe into the flaring machine with the correct dies and flaring cone to suit the pipe size.

 Pipe is to protrude to the stop on the die.
 Lubricate the flaring cone, start the flaring machine, flare the pipe end until fully formed against the die.
 Stop the machine; remove the pipe from the die.